Try a Free Live AI Golf Lesson TRY FREE

 Advice Like This Is Why You ASK WHY

-This bad advice will often result in a player focusing on the ball so much that the chin digs into the chest, completely locking up the cervical spine and killing the ability to effectively rotate.
+This bad advice will often result in a player focusing so intensely on the ball that the chin digs into the chest, completely locking up the cervical spine and killing the ability to effectively rotate.
+When you can't rotate freely, consistent ball striking becomes nearly impossible — and no amount of "keep your head down" reminders will fix that.

-There's a better way to fix this issue.
+There's a better, more biomechanically sound way to fix this issue.

 End the Frustration